Passive Scan Rules

 Passively scans for password hashes disclosed by the web server.

-Various formats are including, including some formats such as MD4, MD5, and SHA*, which are sometimes used for purposes other than to contain password hashes.
+Various formats are included, including some formats such as MD4, MD5, and SHA*, which are sometimes used for purposes other than to contain password hashes.

-Note: This scan rule will only analyze JavaScript responses on LOW Threshold.
+• This scan rule will only analyze text responses, and only analyze JavaScript responses on LOW Threshold.

 Latest code: HashDisclosureScanRule.java